matschie1/MQTTDevice/README.md

 ArduinoOTA can be activated on webif.
 Keep in mind to start OTA on ESP before you open Arduino-IDE.

 ### Debug information:
-You can enable debug output on serial monitor for testing purpose or to find out working settings for your equipment.
+You can enable debug output on serial monitor or telnet (eg putty) for testing purpose or to find out working settings for your equipment.

+### Simulation:
+Simulation will start ALL actors and induction.
+In loop 0-9 sensors event, in loop 10-19 MQTT and finally in loop 20-29 WLAN events are simulated.
+Switchable actors and induction are modified.
+Simulation will use the time for delays configured in webif.
+At the end simulation will switch off all actors and induction.
+For simulation enable debug and connect serial monitor or your telnet client.
+The main purpose of simulation is testing your delays and which actors should be event handling enabled or disabled.

 ### OLED Display:
 You can use OLED display.
 This firmware is tested with monochrom OLED 128x64 I2C 0.96".